 AboitizPower's Sustainability focus on "people, planet, and prosperity" is inspired by its core values of integrity, teamwork, innovation, responsibility, and service excellence.
 It promotes inclusive growth by integrating its stakeholders - communities, customers, team members, and shareholders - into its sustainable enterprise of creating long-term equitable value.
-The Company is also conscious of the consumption of limited resources and helps ensure that there will be enough left for future stakeholders to address their needs By extension, AboitizPower also ensures that it partners with suppliers who prioritize sustainability and sustainable business practices.
-Prosperity balanced with a vital social component and healthy environmental practices is critical to building a sustainable business for future generations.
+Balanced with a vital social component and healthy environmental practices, prosperity is critical to building a sustainable business for future generations.

-In line with the DOE's aspirational goal of having a 35% share of renewable energy utilization by 2030, AboitizPower aims to grow its portfolio of generation assets with renewables and selected baseload builds.
-To achieve this, the Company is targeting to grow its renewables group's (also called Cleanergy) assets 4,600 MW of net attributable generation capacity, which will be sourced from indigenous energy sources - solar, hydro, geothermal, and wind.
-With its diversified fleet of Cleanergy assets, AboitizPower will contribute to addressing the energy trilemma of energy security, energy equity, and environmental sustainability within the country.
-This is made even more important as its economy recovers from pandemic scarring.
+To support DOE's goal of having a 35% share of renewables in the country's energy mix by 2030, and 50% by 2050, AboitizPower aims to grow its portfolio of generation assets with renewables and select baseload builds.
+The Company seeks to increase its renewables group's (collectively called Cleanergy) significantly by 2030 from indigenous energy sources - solar, hydro, geothermal, and wind.
+With its diversified fleet of Cleanergy assets, AboitizPower will contribute to addressing the energy trilemma of energy security, energy equity, and energy sustainability in the country.
 AboitizPower strives to provide a reliable and ample power supply at reasonable and competitive prices while considering social development and environmental stewardship.

-As part of the Aboitiz Group's initiative to become the Philippines' first techglomerate by 2025, AboitizPower will utilize technology, including data science and artificial intelligence, to improve production, services, and processes.
+As part of the Aboitiz Group's initiative to become the Philippines' first techglomerate by 2025, AboitizPower utilizes technology, including data science and artificial intelligence, to improve production, services, and processes.
 This transition will also involve empowering team members by embedding a robust entrepreneurial mindset and spirit as they are exposed to the opportunities of a more modernized, inclusive, and technology-driven organization.